AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/detailed_walkthrough.rst

 To get started with the entire workflow (i.e., fine-tuning on your data), you'll need at least one pair of image and corresponding labels;
 let's assume you have part of a cleared brain from mesoSPIM imaging as a large .tif file.

-If you want to test the models "as is", please see "Inference" sections in our docs.
+If you want to test the models "as is", please see the :ref:`Inference <walkthrough_inference>` section.

 .. figure:: ../images/init_image_labels.png